BlaqueDevs/se-assignment-day-4-software-project-management-Nasteha22/README.md

 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

 Timely delivery is crucial in software project management for several reasons:

-Client Satisfaction: Meeting deadlines builds trust and maintains client relationships, as clients expect timely completion of projects to fulfill their business needs.
+1.Client Satisfaction: Meeting deadlines builds trust and maintains client relationships, as clients expect timely completion of projects to fulfill their business needs.

 2.Cost Efficiency: Timeliness helps avoid additional costs associated with delays, such as overtime or penalties.